Skip to contents

 custom_query

-API-specific parameters to be used, passed as a named list.
+API-specific arguments to be used, passed as a named list.

 Value

 A tibble with the corresponding results.
-The x,y values returned by the API would be named lon,lat.
-Note that these coordinates correspond to the geocoded feature, and may be different of the x,y values provided as inputs.
+The x,y values returned by the API are named lon,lat.
+Note that these coordinates correspond to the geocoded feature, and may be different from the x,y values provided as inputs.

 See the details of the output in ArcGIS REST API Service output.